 The Imperial Army can field massed artillery that can rival even the Dwarven siege trains in destructive power.
 Six Master Engineers supervise the artillery train.
 They wield a variety of specialized weapons including three guns from the old War Wagon kit.

 A wide array of artillery pieces can blast any opposition to pieces.
 This includes two Great Cannons, two Mortars, two Helblaster Volley Guns, and a later addition of a Helstorm Rocket Battery.

 At this point, the army can cover most list configurations even in the more recent army books – demise of the Old World aside.
 Still, there remains a pile of units to finish that I am slowly grinding through.
-A second plastic unit of Flagellants is the only remaining infantry formation left.
-The rest of the “to-do” pile are all the newer releases including all configurations of griffons – Karl Franz, Lord on Griffon, Demi-Griff Knights, Bruckner on his Demi-Griffon, etc. – and the newer “wheels” based on the Luminark and War Altar kits.
+The “to-do” pile are all the newer releases including all configurations of griffons – Karl Franz, Lord on Griffon, Demi-Griff Knights, Bruckner on his Demi-Griffon, etc. – and the newer “wheels” based on the Luminark and War Altar kits.
 Add all the special characters, a Rocket Battery and some flyers.
 Finally, I have a large unit of Imperial Ogres whose poofy sleeves just ache to be added to this army.
 Lots of stuff still to do!